mindofai/mindofai.github.io/_posts/2017-1-19-Wired-Debugging-on-Surface.md

 <img src="{{site.baseurl}}/images/WiredSurfaceDebugging/SurfacePro3USBPort.png" />
 Ah.... no.  Sorry.
 It's not that kind of USB port.
 You can't just stick anything in there, man.

-To debug on a Surface (or devices that do not have Visual Studio installed) you have to install the Visual Studio Remote Debugger client app on your device and then wirelessly communicate with it to debug from Visual Studio on your laptop.
+To debug on a Surface (or devices that do not have Visual Studio installed) you must install the Visual Studio Remote Debugger client app on the device and then wirelessly communicate with it to debug from Visual Studio on your laptop.
 The version of the remote client app MUST match the version of Visual Studio you're using (update 1, 2, 3, etc.).
 Directions to do that is [here](https://msdn.microsoft.com/en-us/library/y7f5zaaa.aspx)

 <br />
 There is a **major** issue with this plan, however: